 This boat ramp is easy to find for visitors to Newport, and is located on the borders of the Newport River Park.
 It is situated just a few miles from the junction of NC 24 and US 70 in Morehead City, and features a modest 10 parking spaces.
 Accessing a narrow section of the river, this launching point is a prime spot for kayakers and canoers who want to explore.

 298 W Beaufort Road, Beaufort

-Newport River Boat Ramps & Pier (Radio Island), 301 Highway 70, Morehead City
+Newport River Pier and Ramp, 301 Highway 70, Morehead City

 This public site is also a popular launch point for vessels of all sizes who want to access the Cape Lookout National Seashore, the Bogue Sound, the Newport River, and even the Atlantic Ocean.
 The site features 56 parking spaces for vehicles with trailers, as well as public restrooms and a 418’ ft. long fishing pier for anglers.